 - You need to initiate planning for an internship and investigating an appropriate internship site; the department has some past internship contacts but part of the learning process is finding the best internship for you.

-2. Contact and meet with Dr. Denison, the department internship coordinator.
-She can be reached at email@example.com or during office hours in Grove 428 to schedule an appointment.
+2. Contact and meet with Dr. Chad Kimmel, the department internship coordinator.
+He can be reached at email@example.com or during office hours in Grove 431 to schedule an appointment.
 She will provide you with the internship application at that time.

 3. Contact an agency in which you are interested.